KATT/react-server-action-useActionState-useFormState-issues/README.md

     -   I don't see why it's needed at all, the input payload should be enough
     -   It even requires a disclaimer [like this](https://react.dev/reference/react-dom/hooks/useFormState#my-action-can-no-longer-read-the-submitted-form-data)
     -   It changes the server-side depending on _how_ you call it, which is kinda odd
-    -   It goes against React's fundamental idea that components are "Lego bricks" that can be added wherever and the functionality is baked in
+    -   It goes against React's fundamental idea that components are "Lego bricks" that can be added wherever and the functionality is baked in.
+Server Actions could be part of npm libraries, but it's frail with the current design.
     -   It gets rid of the State being serialized in the input - why is that even needed
 -   Add `initialPayload` to `useActionState()`